 Those interested in pursuing the arts should remember that you don’t have to be the next Rembrandt or Mariah Carey to express yourself.
 “It makes no difference if you’ve got talent or not.
 You don’t have to share it with the world,” Medina says.
 Art can be your own personal outlet to release all the emotions you’re feeling.

 Whether you do it for a self-esteem boost or an emotional release, art can help you move beyond your condition.
 “When you have a chronic illness, sometimes it becomes an overall focus of everything you do, every waking moment,” Medina says.

 “In a way, chronic illness takes away your control.
 And I think being creative gives you back that control.”

 Art therapy programs are offered in many different settings, including hospitals, clinics, schools, and local community centers.
-To find a program in your area, visit the American Art Therapy Association’s website.
+To find a program in your area, visit the website of the American Art Therapy Association.

 Here are some tips for finding an art therapy program, or embarking on your own solo project.

 - Consider your capabilities.
 Choose an art therapy program that suits your abilities and needs.
 For example, if you get exhausted when you do any one activity for a long period of time, work on smaller projects that are a better fit for your energy level.
 If you’re looking to gain more control over your condition, you might prefer a larger project, which “challenges the constraints of your illness and helps you feel that you are mastering its effects,” says Frances Reynolds, Ph.D., an occupational therapy lecturer at Brunel University in London, England.